progund/object-cache/README.md

 ### Create an ObjectCache in Android

-Creating an ObjectCache is the only thing that differs between normal Java and Android.
+Creating an ObjectCache instance is the only thing that differs between normal Java and Android.
 The reason is that we need to make sure that we're allowed to write in the directory to store the cache file.

 * reate an ObjectCache object, including the type of the objects to cache: